Financial-Times/n-swg/README.md

-# SwG
+#  Subscribe with Google (SwG)

-To implement Subscribe with Google in your app, include the following partial(s) making sure to pass in the required information where applicable:
+To implement SwG in your app, include the following partial(s) making sure to pass in the required information where applicable:

 ## Styles